opensearch-project/project-website/_posts/2026-01-12-introducing-agentic-search-ui.md

 meta_description: OpenSearch 3.4's new agentic search interface in OpenSearch Dashboards enables natural language queries through configurable agents.
 ---

 We are excited to announce an all-new agentic search user experience available in OpenSearch 3.4.
-This interface in OpenSearch Dashboards provides a streamlined way for configuring agents, testing them using natural language queries, and exporting configurations for downstream application integration.
+This interface in OpenSearch Dashboards provides a streamlined way to configure agents, test them using natural language queries, and export configurations for downstream application integration.

 ## What is agentic search?